 *Clinical experience with college student population.

-*Demonstrate a commitment to valuing issues of diversity.
+*A commitment to valuing issues of diversity.

 *Interest in personal and professional integration.